easybuilders/easybuild-docs/docs/submitting-jobs.md

 ### Submitting jobs to a `GC3Pie` backend {: #submitting_jobs_usage_gc3pie }

-When using the `GC3Pie` backend, EasyBuild will create separate tasks for each installation to be performed and supply them to GC3Pie, which will then take over and pass the installations through as jobs to the available resource(s) (see also [Configuring the job backend][submitting_jobs_cfg_job_backend_config]).
+When using the `GC3Pie` backend, SimpleBuild will create separate tasks for each installation to be performed and supply them to GC3Pie, which will then take over and pass the installations through as jobs to the available resource(s) (see also [Configuring the job backend][submitting_jobs_cfg_job_backend_config]).